yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 ```

 The third example shows a special case where it's acceptable to swallow the `InterruptedException`.
 Notice the code
-implements a `Thread` object direcly, so we know there is no other code higher up the stack that needs to react to the
+implements a `Thread` object directly, so we know there is no other code higher up the stack that needs to react to the
 interruption request.

 Our code here also determines the thread's *interruption policy*.
 A thread's interruption policy determines how a thread